FLIzze/tp-reseau/reseau/tp5/README.md

 <p>router's mac is now the same as the hacker which mean that he'll receive data from you.
 The hacker is now successfully in the middle.

 once you're in the middle you can use wireshark to get your victim's dns requests [like this](/reseau/tp5/tp5.pcapng)</p>

+<h2>blablabla only for educational purposes not for an use in illegal situation.</h2>